a bimillennial re-evaluation

 University of Leeds, 18th-20th August 2014

-The over-arching questions which will define the conference and its debates include:
+The major questions which will define the conference and its debates include:

-- What range of responses to Augustus has been expressed between his death and the present day?
+- How has Augustus been remembered, forgotten and reinvented between his death and the present day?

-- Who has generated them, when, where, how and why?
+- Who has generated these responses; when, where, how and why?